Laboratory interior design ideas for function, safety, and focus

 -

-Mount articulated LED arms over benches to deliver precise, glare-free illumination for intricate tasks.
+Mount articulated LED arms over benches to deliver precise, glare-free illumination for detailed tasks.
 Adjustable color temperatures help reduce errors when analyzing color-critical reactions or specimens.

 -